alloc/tusken/readme.md

 - type safety for all queries (even subqueries)
   - all built-in Postgres functions are available and type-safe
 - minimal, intuitive SQL building
+- identifiers are case-sensitive
 - shortcuts for common tasks (eg: `get`, `put`, and more)
 - lightweight, largely tree-shakeable
 - uses [`pg`] peer dependency (so you control the version)
+- has CLI for importing CSV files, wiping all data, generating types, dumping the schema, and more

 [`pg`]: https://www.npmjs.com/package/pg